Screamo: Diversification (mid–to late 1990s)

+In San Francisco, Portraits of Past were one of the earliest groups to merge the primitive screamo sound with post-rock.
+The band's 1993 demo and 1994 split EP with Bleed, showcased a higher pitched scream than many prior bands in the genre, which would set the standard style for vocalists to come.
+Their fusion with post-rock was continued by Funeral Diner, while also embracing the influence of black metal.

+During the mid-1990s, many screamo bands began to embrace elements of post-punk, new wave music and gothic rock, due to the influence of Nation of Ulysses.
+Antioch Arrow did so on their second album Gems of Masochism (1995).
+Following the 1993 disbandment of San Fransico's Portraits of Past, the majority of its final lineup formed the Audience, who adopted synthesizers, Rhode Island's Six Finger Satellite adopted elements of no wave and disco music on Severe Exposure (1995) and Washington state's Satisfact adopted post-punk and new wave synthesizers.
+By 1998, this had developed the sass genre, pioneered by the VSS and the Blood Brothers.
+Vice Media writer David Anthony stated that in the late 2000s, "Detractors would often lay the scourge of white belts and so-called 'sass-core' at" the feet of Justin Pearson, vocalist for Crimson Curse and the Locust.

-During the 1990s, Southern Ontario, Canada developed a populace and diverse hardcore scene.
+In Southern Ontario, Canada developed a populace and diverse hardcore scene during the mid-1990s.
 One element of this scene was bands who played music inspired by screamo, the most prominent of which were Grade, New Day Rising and Shotmaker, and based around the annual S.C.E.N.E.
 Music Festival.
 Grade had begun their career playing a style indebted to Chokehold.
 However, by the time of their debut album And Such Is Progress (1995), they had departed into a style more informed by Indian Summer, Rye Coalition and Lincoln.
 With this change, vocalist Kyle Bishop began contrasting his screams with sung vocals inspired by James Brown, Black Francis and Bob Mould.
 This fusion was widely influential.
 Writers, including David Marchese of Spin and Michael Barclay, have credited Grade with creating screamo.
 While journalist Sam Southerland credited them as the first band to "seamlessly" merge screaming and singing, also stating "They occupy the same space as Refused: they did something incredibly innovative... they either get no credit because their progeny is hideous, or they’re dismissed because serious music journalists don’t pontificate about bands Alternative Press covered."